Environment & Conservation

 Through our many certifications and partnerships with research institutions, we continue to set the highest standards for responsible harvesting and sustainable processes across all lines of business.

 We maintain Management Systems which allow us to effectively manage and implement procedures, documents and records to ensure compliance with regulations, 3rd party certifications and our own internal controls.
-Read our Integrated Management Policy here.
+Read our Sustainability Policy here.

 We also use Third-Party Certification Programs to challenge us to go above and beyond our regulatory requirements in key areas like environmental and social responsibility, food safety, animal welfare and traceability.
 Certifications for our farm-raised or wild-caught products include Alaska Responsible Fisheries Management, Label Rouge, Soil Association Organic, Friend of the Sea, Global G.A.P., British Retail Consortium among others.

 The 4-Star BAP (Best Aquaculture Practices) Certification mark, attests that our farmed salmon meets the BAP standards on four separate links in the chain of production: sea sites, processing plants, feed mills and freshwater hatcheries.

 Cooke is committed to continuous improvement of quality and environmental performance.
 Our pristine fresh water and marine environment is vital and we continuously strive to protect these and other resources while still delivering superior quality salmon.